-OneNote is very useful part of Microsoft Office package, especially for students.
+OneNote is a very useful part of the Microsoft Office package, especially for students.
 But, some people have reported that they’re having some issues with this tool.

 Even though OneNote is incredibly useful, sometimes certain issues can appear while using this app.
 Speaking of issues, many users reported the following problems:

-- OneNote won’t open Windows 10 – Many users reported that OneNote won’t open at all on their PC.
-If this happens, you need to delete the settings file and see if that helps.
+- OneNote won’t open Windows 10: Many users reported that OneNote won’t open at all on their PC.
+If this happens, you need to delete the settings file and see if that helps

-- OneNote not opening, working – Several users reported that OneNote won’t work or open at all.
-This can be a big problem, but you should be able to fix it simply by reinstalling the application.
+- OneNote not opening, working: Several users reported that OneNote won’t work or open at all.
+This can be a big problem, but you should be able to fix it simply by reinstalling the application

-- OneNote problems Windows 10 something went wrong – This is another common problem with OneNote.
-If you encounter this issue, you should be able to fix it by using one of our solutions.
+- OneNote problems Windows 10 something went wrong: This is another common problem with OneNote.
+If you encounter this issue, you should be able to fix it by using one of our solutions

-- OneNote won’t sync – Syncing is an important part of OneNote since it allows you to view your notes on different devices.
-If your device won’t sync, you might be able to fix the problem by resetting the application to default.
+- OneNote won’t sync: Syncing is an important part of OneNote since it allows you to view your notes on different devices.
+If your device won’t sync, you might be able to fix the problem by resetting the application to default

-- OneNote you are not connected to the Internet – Sometimes you might get this error message while trying to use OneNote.
-In most cases, this issue is related to your security software, so be sure that your antivirus or firewall isn’t interfering with OneNote.
+- OneNote you are not connected to the Internet: Sometimes you might get this error message while trying to use OneNote.
+In most cases, this issue is related to your security software, so be sure that your antivirus or firewall isn’t interfering with OneNote

-- OneNote keeps crashing, not responding – These are some of the problems that can appear with OneNote, but you should be able to fix most of them by using one of our solutions.
+- OneNote keeps crashing, not responding: These are some of the problems that can appear with OneNote, but you should be able to fix most of them by using one of our solutions

-- Enter the following line and press Enter: PowerShell
+- Enter PowerShell command and press Enter:

 - After that, enter this command and press Enter: